Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Method

-DFT+cRPA methods require a self-consistent DFT calculation for the Kohn-Sham density, followed by a non-self-consistent DFT calculation for the active space orbitals and one-particle hoppings, followed by a cRPA calculation for the screened two-particle interactions in the active space, followed by adding a DC correction.
-The Kohn-Sham densities were computed with spin-unpolarized DFT in \texttt{Quantum Espresso}~\cite{giannozziAdvancedCapabilitiesMaterials2017}, using the PBE functional, plane wave basis with energy cutoff of 5850 eV, correlation-consistent pseudo-potentials consistent with the QMC, 4x4x2 k-space mesh, and Gaussian thermal smearing with width $\sigma =$ 1.36 $\cdot$ 10$^{-7}$ eV.
-The Fe $d$-like active space orbitals and hoppings were computed with the same settings, except without self-consistency and using a 1x1x1 k-mesh.
-To simplify the cRPA calculations, we rotated the five active space orbitals into $d$-like projected Wannier functions in the \texttt{pw2wannier90} interface to \texttt{Wannier90}~\cite{mostofiUpdatedVersionWannier902014}.
-The screened interactions were computed in the Wannier basis using static limit cRPA with 22 bands/atom with the \texttt{wan2respack} interface to \texttt{RESPACK}~\cite{nakamuraRESPACKInitioTool2021, kuritaInterfaceToolWannier902023}.
+DFT+cRPA methods require a self-consistent DFT calculation for the Kohn-Sham density, a non-self-consistent DFT calculation for the active space orbitals and one-body hoppings, a cRPA calculation for the screened two-body interactions in the active space, and finally the addition of a DC correction.
+The Kohn-Sham densities were computed with spin-unpolarized DFT in \texttt{Quantum Espresso}~\cite{giannozziAdvancedCapabilitiesMaterials2017}, using the PBE functional, plane wave basis with energy cutoff of 5850 eV, correlation-consistent pseudo-potentials consistent with the QMC, $4\times4\times2$ $k$ mesh, and Gaussian thermal smearing with width $\sigma =$ 1.36 $\cdot$ 10$^{-7}$ eV.
+The $k$-point mesh was used solely to converge the Kohn-Sham density.
+The d-like active space orbitals and hoppings were computed with the same DFT settings, except without self consistency and using a single $k$ point.
+To simplify the cRPA calculations, we rotated the five active space orbitals into d-like projected Wannier functions using the \texttt{pw2wannier90} interface to \texttt{Wannier90}~\cite{mostofiUpdatedVersionWannier902014}.
+The screened interactions were computed in the Wannier basis using static limit cRPA with 704 bands at the $\Gamma$ point for the 32-atom cells and 784 bands at the $\Gamma$ point for the 72-atom cells, using the \texttt{wan2respack} interface to \texttt{RESPACK}~\cite{nakamuraRESPACKInitioTool2021, kuritaInterfaceToolWannier902023}.
+The number of bands was chosen such that the number of unoccupied bands would be the same for the 32- and 72-atom supercell sizes.
+Plane wave energy cutoffs of 612 eV were used for all systems.
+To check convergence of the plane wave cutoff, we computed excitation energies for the Fe$_{\text{Al}}^0$:AlN 32-atom cell as a function of cutoff setting used, and we found the energies change by roughly 0.05 eV between cutoff settings of 612 eV and 952 eV, as discussed in the Supplemental Material.